Dorson/CSS-Dark-Mode-and-color-switch/README.md

     One could wish for the better CSS flexibility in the future :-)

+# Give us a like and stars on Github !

+Have fun using our code.
+Keep it fun for others too.
-# Remember to keep the code open source as the original !
+Keep the code open source as the original !

 Have fun !